 Well, Paul is not following that advice, either.
 He clearly has not taken a course in basic counseling.
 He had the equivalent of a seminary education, but that course was not required in his day.
 He might have had trouble passing it.
 And, apparently, the people who came up with our church calendar over the centuries hadn’t taken that course either.
 No matter what’s happening in the news, no matter any personal turmoil that you are I might be undergoing these days, it’s time to put on those rose colored vestments.
 It’s time to hear St. Paul’s words: Rejoice!
 Always!

 Are you fretting about the Omicron Variant?
-Rejoice! says Paul, Always!
 Are you exasperated by people’s refusal to take the steps necessary to get us through this pandemic?
-Rejoice!
-Always!
 Are you dismayed by people’s readiness to rely on an amateurish Google search instead of the careful advice of recognized experts?
-Rejoice!
-Always!
 Are you worried about paying bills with inflation on the rise?
-Rejoice!
-Always!
 Are you frightened by the rise of hatefulness in this country?
-Rejoice!
-Always!
 Are you dismayed by how resilient racism and white privilege turn out to be?
-Rejoice!
-Always!
 Have you lost your livelihood?
-Rejoice!
-Always!
 Have you lost someone dear?
-Rejoice!
-Always!
+Has a freakish, natural disaster left everything in shambles?

-That’s Paul’s charge, like it or not.
-And a lot of us definitely DON’T like it.
-Where does he get off telling us to rejoice in the midst of all this?
+How can we even hear Paul’s words—Rejoice!
+Always!—in the face of any of this, much less when all of them combine?
+Where does he get off TELLING us to rejoice?
 Where do we get off acting so cheery today in our rose-colored vestments?

 Maybe it helps to know that when Paul was writing this he had every reason NOT to rejoice.
 He tells us he’s in prison (1:13, 17).
 He knows he might be killed (1:20).
 He reports that some of his coworkers are actually delighting in his imprisonment (1:17).
 He’s totally drained, “poured out as a libation” (2:17).
 And yet, repeatedly and inexplicably, he finds himself full of joy (1:18; 2:17).
 Obviously, this is the sort of joy that, like the peace of God, “surpasses all understanding” (4:7).